obliviouslabs/oblivious-erc20-state/README.md

 # Change used token

 By default the chosen contract is wbtc.
-To change the contract, change the WBTCMemoryUpdates with the update handler for the specific contract.
-You can take a look at obliviouslabs/verified-erc20-state to verify this.
+To change the contract, change the WBTCMemoryUpdates with the update handler for the specific contract, note that the storage slot might also change when you calculate the memory address of a given account.
+You can take a look at obliviouslabs/verified-erc20-state to verify this and get storage slots for some other contracts.